 For WordPress websites, there are several plugins that you can choose, making the task very easy and fast.

-- Always Avoid Untrusted Sources for downloading plugins, themes or libraries – Often WordPress website gets hacked due to a security flaw in a theme or plugin that you have downloaded from an untrusted source online.
+Often WordPress website gets hacked due to a security flaw in a theme or plugin that you have downloaded from an untrusted source online.

 While it is obvious that you want to add new features, UI, styles and graphics to your website for which you look for themes and plugins but are you sure about the source of the themes and plugins?